Dr. Sandra Rideout-Hanzak, Associate Professor and Research Scientist

 Ph.D. in Forestry, Stephen F. Austin State University – 2001

 As a researcher Sandra has explored such topics as effects of the East Amarillo Complex wildfires of 2006 on vegetation, soil erosion and bird communities, fire and water relations in hedgehog cacti varieties, season of burn effects on native grasses of the Southern Great Plains, and fire effects in southern pine, Piedmont, and Appalachian ecosystems.
-Currently Sandra is studying effects of growing season burning on tanglehead, an invasive grass, as well as restoration of endangered slender-rushpea habitat.
+Currently Sandra is studying effects of seasonal burning on invasive Old World bluestems, as well as restoration of endangered slender-rushpea habitat.

 Outreach and Community Service

-Sandra is a founding member of the Association for Fire Ecology and former advisor of the Texas Tech SAFE chapter (Student Association for Fire Ecology).
+Sandra serves on the Advisory Board to the Texas Prescribed Burn Board.
+She is a founding member of the Association for Fire Ecology and former advisor of the Texas Tech SAFE chapter (Student Association for Fire Ecology).
 She has also served as Vice President of the Association for Fire Ecology and a member of the Texas Prescribed Burn Board.

 Methods in Rangeland Ecology – Undergraduate Level